Would you like to learn the harp with me?

-Click to subscribe to the waiting list and get notified when bookings for the new term open, or a place becomes free on a currently running Course.
+Add your name to the waiting list and get notified when a place becomes available.

 About today’s lesson…